 I love dressing up for Halloween, but I also don’t have much time as a busy mom.
 With this list of easy Halloween costumes for moms and kids, you can make something from things you have around the house or a quick trip to the fabric store.
 Sometimes adults find it silly, but every year we do a family Halloween costume, and my kids love it!
 These fun last-minute costumes for moms or mother/child costumes will have you ready for Halloween or any costume contest in no time.

-Costumes do not need to be expensive or be too time-consuming.
+Costumes for moms do not need to be expensive or too time-consuming.
+In fact, you make these costumes last-minute!
 It’s all about what you want out of it, but the most important part is that you have fun!
-Here are some Halloween costumes for moms and daughters that I’ve done.
-I hope it sparks some ideas and helps you see that dressing up doesn’t have to be overwhelming!
+Here are some easy Halloween costumes for moms and daughters that I’ve done.
+I hope it sparks some ideas and helps you see that dressing up doesn’t have to be overwhelming.

 Princess Leia and R2-D2 Costume

 I usually had my 4-year-old sidekick with me at the time, so she was part of the fun!

 I purchased my Princess Leia costume from Target the year before during their clearance sale, but they have the same costume on Amazon.
 For a quick R2-D2 costume, I used 2 pieces of white poster board, taped them together, and my husband free-handed the R2-D2 designs.

 We cut two holes on the side for arms.
 I had a silver bowl in my kitchen, and we just used construction paper and taped the shapes onto the bowl.
 To help the bowl stay on my daughter’s head, we taped the bowl to a hat.
 This was one of my favorite costumes, because I had most of the items at home already.
 Things don’t have to be perfect to work out.

 I have made Princess Leia costumes for my daughters before using white pillowcases.
 Just cut holes in the pillowcase and make a belt with craft foam.